Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Abstract

 \section{Abstract}

 Image captioning is one of the straightforward tasks that can take advantage of large-scale web-crawled data which provides rich knowledge about the visual world for a captioning model.
 However, since web-crawled data contains image-text pairs that are aligned at different levels, the inherent noises (e.g., misaligned pairs) make it difficult to learn a precise captioning model.
-While the filtering strategy can effectively remove noisy data, however, it leads to a decrease in learnable knowledge and sometimes brings about a new problem of data deficiency.
-To take the best of both worlds, we propose a noise-aware learning framework, which learns rich knowledge from the whole web-crawled data while being less affected by the noises.
-This is achieved by the proposed quality controllable model, which is learned using alignment levels of the image-text pairs as an additional control signal during training.
-The alignment-conditioned training allows the model to generate high-quality captions of well-aligned by simply setting the control signal to desired alignment level at inference time.
-Through in-depth analysis, we show that our controllable captioning model is effective in handling noise.
-In addition, with two tasks of zero-shot captioning and text-to-image retrieval using generated captions (i.e., self-retrieval), we also demonstrate our model can produce high-quality captions in terms of descriptiveness and distinctiveness.
-Code is available at \url{https://github.com/kakaobrain/noc}.
+While the filtering strategy can effectively remove noisy data, it leads to a decrease in learnable knowledge and sometimes brings about a new problem of data deficiency.
+To take the best of both worlds, we propose a \textbf{\underbar{No}}ise-aware \textbf{\underbar{C}}aptioning (NoC) framework, which learns rich knowledge from the whole web-crawled data while being less affected by the noises.
+This is achieved by the proposed alignment-level-controllable captioner, which is learned using alignment levels of the image-text pairs as a control signal during training.
+The alignment-level-conditioned training allows the model to generate high-quality captions by simply setting the control signal to the desired alignment level at inference time.
+An in-depth analysis shows the effectiveness of our framework in handling noise.
+With two tasks of zero-shot captioning and text-to-image retrieval using generated captions (i.e., self-retrieval), we also demonstrate our model can produce high-quality captions in terms of descriptiveness and distinctiveness.
+The code is available at \url{https://github.com/kakaobrain/noc}.